quarkslab/rewind/README.md

 want to do some fuzzing, it often requires you to setup one or several virtual machines plus a kernel debugger and craft some ghetto scripts to handle crash detection...

-Doing snapshot with virtual machines helps but it's still slow as F...
+Doing snapshot with virtual machines helps but it's slow.

 During 2018 Microsoft introduced a new set of API named Windows Hypervisor Platform (WHVP).
 These API allow to setup a partition (VM in hyper-V lingua) with some virtual processors and to have a control on the VM exits occurring in the virtual machine.
-It's almost like having your own vm-exit handler in userland.
+It's almost like having your own VM-exit handler in userland.
 Quite handy to do useful things, for example:

 - https://github.com/ionescu007/Simpleator
 - https://github.com/gamozolabs/applepie

 So I started to play with WHVP and made a first PoC allowing me to execute in a Hyper-V partition some shellcode.
 It was written in Python and quite slow.
 This first PoC